rakinhaider/MissingValueDisparity/README.md

 ## Description

-In this project, we demonstrate disparity in rates of missing values tend to introduce bias in machine learning systems even if the training data is free from historical biases.
-We train Gaussian Naive Bayes classifiers on synthetic fair balanced dataset *(SFBD)* of 10000 samples with 2 or 10 features.
+In this project, we show that disparity in the rates of missing values tend to introduce bias in machine learning systems even if the training data is free from historical biases.
+We train Gaussian Naive Bayes classifiers on synthetic fair balanced dataset *(SFBD)* of 10000 samples with 2 or more feature.
 Results show that missing value disparity skew the model closer to one group than the other.
-We also experiment with real-world datasets COMPAS, Adult and PIMA.
+We also experiment with real-world datasets COMPAS, FolkIncome, German, PIMA and Heart.
 We observe similar discriminating patterns.
 Missing value disparity induces bias by changing the prediction probabilities.
 In cases where the change is too low to alter the original prediction (obtained from baseline without any missing values), it unfairly re-orders the relative ranking of the individuals.

 ## Getting Started